Donut Lab Announces Mass-Produced All-Solid-State Battery, Claims 5-Minute Full Charge

 The text provided does not contain any Chinese content to translate.
 If you have any Chinese text or require assistance with something else

-[PCauto]In the roadmap of electric vehicle technology evolution, the All-Solid-State Battery has long been regarded as the ultimate battery technology.
+[PCauto]In the roadmap of electric vehicle technology evolution, the All-Solid-State Battery has long been regarded as the ultimate battery solution.

-Compared to traditional liquid lithium-ion batteries, the All-Solid-State Battery theoretically offers significant advantages in core areas such as energy density, safety, durability, and charging speed.
+Compared to traditional liquid lithium-ion batteries, the All-Solid-State Battery theoretically offers significant theoretical advantages in key metrics such as energy density, safety, durability, and charging speed.

-However, the challenge is that for over a decade, this technology has remained at the sample or small-scale trial production stage, with mass production timelines repeatedly delayed.
+However, the challenge is that for over a decade, this technology has remained at the sample or small-scale trial production stage, with mass production timelines being repeatedly pushed back.

 please provide further details.

-Donut Lab's approach this time is direct: not in a few years, but now.
+Donut Lab's approach this time is straightforward: not years from now, but immediately.

-According to Donut Lab, their All-Solid-State Battery already has mass production capabilities, can supply global automakers, and has entered the phase of actual vehicle deliveries.
+According to Donut Lab, their All-Solid-State Battery has already achieved mass production capability, is ready to supply global automakers, and has entered the phase of actual vehicle deliveries.

-The first application comes from the TS Pro electric motorcycle by Verge Motorcycles, marking the transition of the All-Solid-State Battery from a technical demonstration to a product that is now purchasable and roadworthy.
+The first application comes from the TS Pro electric motorcycle by Verge Motorcycles, marking the transition of the All-Solid-State Battery from a technical demonstration to a purchasable, road-legal product.

 Even more noteworthy are its charging and lifespan performance.
 The battery can be fully charged in approximately 5 minutes, supports up to 100,000 charge cycles, and does not require limiting the charging cap to 80%.

 Safety is also a core selling point of the all-solid-state technology.
-Since it does not contain liquid electrolytes, Donut Lab states that its battery will not catch fire if damaged, and its thermal stability is considerably better than traditional lithium batteries.
+Since it does not contain liquid electrolytes, Donut Lab states that its battery will not catch fire if damaged, and its thermal stability is significantly superior to that of traditional lithium batteries.

 In extreme temperature tests, the battery retained more than 99% of its capacity in environments ranging from -30°C to 100°C.

-The Verge TS Pro offers a relatively straightforward reference.
+The Verge TS Pro provides a relatively straightforward point of reference.
 The old model, equipped with liquid lithium batteries, has a city range of approximately 350 kilometers and a charging time of less than 35 minutes.

 In contrast, the new Verge TS Pro, while keeping the battery size unchanged, maintains the standard range and offers an optional higher-capacity version, increasing the range to 595 kilometers, with charging time reduced to under 10 minutes.

-Verge even mentioned that the new model deliberately slows down the charging process, allowing riders enough time to finish a cup of coffee.
+Verge even mentioned that the new model deliberately moderates the charging speed, allowing riders enough time to finish a cup of coffee.

 It is worth noting that Donut Lab repeatedly emphasizes the cost aspect.
 The company claims its All-Solid-State Battery does not rely on rare materials, that the raw materials are readily available, and are not affected by geopolitical or supply chain bottlenecks.

-The overall manufacturing cost is also lower than that of lithium-ion batteries of the same grade.
+And the overall manufacturing cost is lower than that of equivalent lithium-ion batteries.

 If this proves true after scaling production, the All-Solid-State Battery could evolve from a high-end technology to a more mainstream option.

 Of course, transitioning from motorcycles to passenger vehicles still represents a significant leap.
-The requirements for battery size, power, and cost in two-wheeled vehicles are different from those in four-wheeled passenger vehicles.
+The requirements for battery size, power output, and cost structure differ significantly between two-wheelers and four-wheeled passenger vehicles.

-However, Donut Lab has revealed that its technology is being developed in collaboration with partners such as Watt Electric Vehicles, exploring the potential applications for lightweight electric vehicle platforms.
+However, Donut Lab has revealed that it is developing its technology in collaboration with partners such as Watt Electric Vehicles, exploring the potential applications for lightweight electric vehicle platforms.

-This suggests that the All-Solid-State Battery is not only serving niche markets but also paving the way for larger-scale electric vehicle applications.
+This indicates that all-solid-state batteries are not merely serving niche markets but are also paving the way for broader automotive applications.

 # Industry trends